- Home

 Nomad Insurance explicitly excludes mental health treatment.
 No therapy sessions, no psychiatrist visits, no prescribed mental health medications.

-Remote Health covers mental health as part of its comprehensive plan.
-Given that isolation, burnout, and anxiety are well-documented challenges for digital nomads, this coverage is more valuable than many people realize when they are choosing a plan at age 25 and feeling invincible.
+Remote Health covers mental health as part of its full plan.
+Given that isolation, burnout, and anxiety are well-documented challenges for digital nomads, this coverage is more valuable than many people realize when they’re choosing a plan at age 25 and feeling invincible.

 Dental and Vision: Remote Health Add-Ons